TuringBitChain/Document/README.md

 1. Solve_BSV-L1-Contract_BackToGenesis_Problem_WithoutHardFork

 2. A call for the NewTXID proposal to give Bitcoin the ability to continue genetic evolution (password is bsv).pdf
-   - The best scheme for solving layer1-token BackToGenesis problem of BSV without compromising the ability of scaling, password of the document is "bsv".
+   - The best scheme for solving layer1-token BackToGenesis problem of BSV without compromising the ability of scaling.
+It's written in Chinese and encrypted by password "bsv".